kexiZeroing/kexiZeroing.github.io/src/posts/http-connection-caching-http2.md

 HTTP/1.x must rely on the use of parallel connections, which enables limited parallelism of up to six requests per origin.
 As a result, requests are queued on the client until a connection is available, which adds unnecessary network latency.
 It is eliminated in HTTP/2 because the browser can dispatch all requests the moment they are discovered, and the browser can communicate its stream prioritization preference via stream dependencies and weights, allowing the server to further optimize response delivery.

 ### Header Compression
 Each HTTP transfer carries a set of headers that describe the transferred resource and its properties.
-In HTTP/1.x, this metadata is always sent as plain text *(not compress request and response headers)* and adds 500–800 bytes of overhead per transfer, and sometimes kilobytes more if HTTP cookies are being used.
+In HTTP/1.x, this metadata is always sent as plain text *(Text-Based Headers, not efficiently compressed)* and adds 500–800 bytes of overhead per transfer, and sometimes kilobytes more if HTTP cookies are being used.
 To reduce this overhead and improve performance, HTTP/2 compresses request and response header metadata using the **HPACK** compression format that uses two techniques:

 - It allows the transmitted header fields to be encoded via a static Huffman code, which reduces their individual transfer size.
 - It requires that both the client and server maintain and update an indexed list of previously seen header fields, which is then used as a reference to efficiently encode previously transferred values.